haskellfoundation/tech-proposals/proposals/0000-specify-dump-json.md

 In addition to adding a `-dump-json` flag, it may also prove useful to provide a `-dump-json-schema` flag which simply produces the relevant JSON schema for that particular version of GHC.
 This I leave open for discussion.
 Provided that the schema is in an easy to find location, it may be overkill.

-The schmema evolution process is currently undetermined, though I imagine that due to the infrequency with which the schema will need to be changed, it can be handled on a case-by-base basis.
+The schema evolution process is currently undetermined, though I imagine that due to the infrequency with which the schema will need to be changed, it can be handled on a case-by-base basis.
 Though keeping a running list of all relevant stakeholders that may need to be informed could be a good idea.

 ## Stakeholders